ray-chew/pyCSAM/README.md

 ### Installation

-Make a fork and clone your remote forked repository.
+Fork this repository and clone your remote fork.

 ### Configuration